AnjaliiMishra/dgca-aviation-dashboard/README.md

 - pdfplumber

-## 📊  Project Workflow
+## Project Workflow

-1. Scrape DGCA monthly aviation reports
+1. Scraper downloads DGCA reports from the DGCA portal.
-2. Extract passenger and airline statistics
+2. Parser extracts aviation statistics from PDF files.
-3. Clean and standardize the data
+3. Data is cleaned and normalized using Pandas.
-4. Store records in SQLite database
+4. Processed records are stored in SQLite.
-5. Serve data through FastAPI endpoints
+5. FastAPI exposes analytics APIs.
-6. Visualize insights through the dashboard
+6. Dashboard visualizes KPIs, airline performance, and traffic trends.

 ## 👩‍💻 Author